canonical/sqlair/docs/tutorial/tutorial.md

 )
 ```

 The `Prepare` function needs a sample of every struct mentioned in the query.
-It uses the struct's reflection information to generate the columns and check that the expressions make sense.
+It uses reflection information from the struct to generate the columns and check that the expressions make sense.
 These type samples are only used for reflection information, their content is disregarded.

 There is also a function `sqlair.MustPrepare` that does not return an error and panics if it encounters one.